 My love of coffee comes from my mother.

-Though she worked most of her life, on those rare days when she was home, she would invite her friends over for coffee in the morning.
-Prior to their arrival, she would make me set up two trays: the first one with Turkish coffee cups and the second one with water glasses.
-We would always have something sweet to serve the coffee with.
-Although Turkish delights are more traditional, my mother loved serving hers with chocolate.
+Prior to their arrival, she would have me set up two trays: the first with Turkish coffee cups and the second with water glasses.
+We would always have something sweet to serve with the coffee.

 When her friends would arrive, it was my job to make and serve the coffee.
 After welcoming them, I would ask how they take their coffee and then immediately go to the kitchen to make it to their liking.
 It was such a proud moment for my mother when I would come out of the kitchen with the tray in my hand.